RianAndEricReview/fullStackProjectTemplate/README.md

 * Update test-database name in /package.json

-* Create a file called secrets.js in the project root: this file is .gitignore'd, and will only be required in your development environment
+* Rename secrets.js in the project root to be localSecrets.js: this file is .gitignore'd, and will only be required in your development environment

+* Delete secrets.js file from your GitHub directory

 * Template is currently set up to use google OAuth using your client Id and client secret from Google.
-Your secret file should contain:
+Your localSecrets file should contain:

   -process.env.GOOGLE_CLIENT_ID = 'Add your id here'